Why FSV?

 Careers

-Your portfolio, experience and skills pave the way for you to carve out your own career pathway in the film and media industry.
-Or you can use the skills that you acquire to take on careers across different fields.
-You can look forward to pursuing careers in these job roles:
+Your portfolio, experience and skills pave the way for you to carve out your own career path in the film and media industry.
+Or you can use the skills you acquire to pursue careers in different fields.
+You can look forward to roles such as:

 - Content Developer